EnzoNMigliano/A_Twitter_Data_Analysis_of_the_COVID19_Impact_in_ones_life/README.md

  <br/>

 ### :hospital: How Covid-19 impacted the front line workers
 &nbsp; &nbsp; Our Team collected a sample of 993 tweets in the month of October of 2020.
-The Tweets were gathered using the folloging expressions, contained in the following R code, as search querries: <code> **testingFilter <- search_tweets(q = "\"I am a nurse\" OR \"I am a doctor\" OR \"I am a caregiver\" OR \"I am a nursing home caregiver\" OR \"I am a nursing home worker\" OR \"I work at a hospital\" OR \"I work at a nursing home\" OR \"I work at the medical field\" AND -filter:verified", n = 10, include_rts = FALSE)**</code>.
+The Tweets were gathered using the following expressions, contained in the following R code, as search querries: <code> **testingFilter <- search_tweets(q = "\"I am a nurse\" OR \"I am a doctor\" OR \"I am a caregiver\" OR \"I am a nursing home caregiver\" OR \"I am a nursing home worker\" OR \"I work at a hospital\" OR \"I work at a nursing home\" OR \"I work at the medical field\" AND -filter:verified", n = 10, include_rts = FALSE)**</code>.
 The objective of the search querries was to find the Twitter users that are front line workers.
 Thereafter, we extracted the timelines of those users up to 400 tweets back in time.
-Both datasets, the initial search querry and the data set with all the timelines were the base for most of the analysis about the impact of covid in the frontline workers.
-If you wish to see the source code for the data colection access the "Scripts" folder in the GitHub page, hte initial search that resulted from the search querry is listed in teh folder called "Data".
+Both datasets, the initial search querry and the data set with all the timelines were the base for most of the analysis about the impact of Covid in the frontline workers.
+If you wish to see the source code for the data colection access the "Scripts" folder in the GitHub page, the initial search that resulted from the search querry is listed in the folder called "Data".

  **Here are some sample tweets from the original 993 tweets extracted from the front line workers:**